Brittney and her pup, Shawty (“Shorty” with a southern twang), tackle DIY motorcycle maintenance in their own garage together.

 90-degree valve stems like this one allows for easy access when checking tire pressure and adding air.
 If your motorcycle doesn’t have one, they can be installed the next time you have the tires changed.

-The general rule of thumb for tread wear is that anything less than 3/32” or approximately 2mm (just touching Lincoln’s head on a penny) means it’s time to replace your tire.
+The general rule of thumb for tread wear is that anything less than 3/32” or approximately 2mm means it’s time to replace your tire.

 Keep an eye on the age of the tires.
-Every DOT tire has an age stamp on the sidewall, indicating the week and year the tire was manufactured.
+Every DOT tire has an age stamp on the sidewall, indicating the week and year of manufacture.

-This number represents the week and year the tire was manufactured.
+This number represents the week and year of manufacture.
 This tire came to life on the sixth week (February) of 2016.
 Fun fact: the date stamp is always on the left side of the front tire and the right side of the rear.

 If your tire is beyond its age limit and you’ve confirmed this with the manufacturer, replace it.
-You never know what the inside of the tire looks like and dry rot can be a dangerous and invisible problem.
+You never know what the inside of the tire looks like and dry rot can be an invisible danger.

 If you find that you only need to replace one tire, you need to replace it with the same make and model of the tire.
 Tire tread patterns are engineered to work together, and mixing two different tread patterns and compounds can cause a dangerous situation.
 And please, for the love of riding, always select a motorcycle-specific tire!

-How to Choose a Motorcycle Tire in Four Simple Steps
+How to Replace a Motorcycle Tire in Four Simple Steps

 Do not get overwhelmed by the overly-complicated size, load rating, speed rating, and compound explanations you might find on many online tire guides.
 What you really need to know can be explained in a few simple steps.

-- Determine your rim size—front and rear will be different—and motorcycle weight.
-M.O.M. has the answer (unless your bike’s wheels have been changed from the OEM standard equipment.)
+1. Determine the rim size, front and rear, and motorcycle weight.
+M.O.M. has the answer, unless your bike’s wheels have been changed from the OEM standard equipment.

-- Determine your riding style: adventure, sport, touring, long distance, commuting, cruising, etc. Most manufacturers make a tire for every situation imaginable.
+2. Determine your riding style: adventure, sport, touring, commuting, cruising, etc. Most manufacturers make a tire for every situation imaginable.

-- Determine the most important feature to you.
-Do you want a tire that will last the longest, have the most traction, have an aggressive profile, perform best in rain or dirt, or some combination of several factors?
+3. Determine the most important feature to you.
+Do you want a tire that will last the longest, have the best traction, perform in rain or dirt?
 You can find descriptions for what all these features mean right on the manufacturers’ websites.
 We’ve included a few examples below.

-- Search for tires available in the correct size and style that focus on your top priorities.
-The best way to do this is to combine online research and advice from your local shop/dealer.
-Asking for help is a great tool, just always consider the source!
+4. Search for tires available in the correct size and style that focus on your top priorities.
+The best way to do this is to combine online research and advice from your local shop.
+Asking for help is a great tool, just always consider the source.

 Many original equipment (OE) motorcycle tires were designed to work best on that very bike.
 So if you don’t know what tire to choose when it’s time to replace them, you can always stick with the OE tire.